Alciphron

 Alciphron (Ἀλκίφρων) was an ancient Greek sophist, and the most eminent among the Greek epistolographers.
-Regarding his life or the age in which he lived we possess no direct information whatsoever.
+We possess no direct information at all regarding his life or the age in which he lived.

 Works

-We possess under the name of Alciphron 116 fictional letters, in 3 books, the object of which is to delineate the characters of certain classes of men by introducing them as expressing their peculiar sentiments and opinions upon subjects with which they were familiar.
-The classes of persons which Alciphron chose for this purpose are fishermen, country people, parasites, and hetaerae or Athenian courtesans.
+Under the name of Alciphron, we possess 116 fictional letters, in 3 books.
+Their objective is to delineate the characters of certain classes of men, by introducing them as expressing their peculiar sentiments and opinions, upon subjects with which they were familiar.
+The classes are fishermen, country people, parasites, and hetaerae or Athenian courtesans.
 All are made to express their sentiments in the most graceful and elegant language, even where the subjects are of a low or obscene kind.
 The characters are thus somewhat raised above their common standard, without any great violation of the truth of reality.

-The form of these letters is exquisitely beautiful, and the language is the pure Attic dialect, such as it was spoken in the best times in familiar but refined conversation at Athens, even though the imaginary writers are country people, fishermen, parasites and courtesans.
+The language is the Attic dialect, which was spoken in familiar but refined conversation in Athens, even though the imaginary writers are country people, fishermen, parasites and courtesans.
 The city from which the letters are dated is, with a few exceptions, Athens and its vicinity; and the time, wherever it is discernible, is the period after the reign of Alexander the Great.
-The Attic New Comedy was the principal source from which the author derived his information respecting the characters and manners which he describes, and for this reason these letters contain much valuable information about the private life of the Athenians of that time.
+The Attic New Comedy was the principal source where the author derived his information respecting the characters and manners which he describes, and for this reason, these letters contain valuable information about the private life of the Athenians of that time.

 It has been said that Alciphron was an imitator of Lucian; but besides the style, and, in a few instances, the subject matter, there is no resemblance between the two writers: the spirit in which the two treat their subjects is totally different.
 Both derived their materials from the same sources, and in style both aimed at the greatest perfection of the genuine Attic Greek.
 Classical scholar Stephan Bergler has remarked that Alciphron stands in the same relation to Menander as Lucian to Aristophanes.